Divorce and Separation: Counseling Information for Couples Contemplating Divorce or Separation and for Victims of Divorce

 Henry was served with divorce papers after his wife had an affair.
 He was devastated and begged her to attend counseling, but his wife had no desire to save their marriage.

 Mary’s husband walked out on her and their four-year-old daughter three months ago.
-He said he didn’t want to be a father anymore and Mary hasn’t heard from him since.
+He said he did not want to be a father anymore, and Mary has not heard from him since.
 She thinks it may be time to file for a divorce and to move on with her life.

-Sonia’s husband began beating her three months after they were wed and has continued to ever since.
-Every time he beats her he apologizes immediately afterward and promises that it will never happen again.
+Sonia’s husband began beating her three months after they were wed and has continued ever since.
+Every time he harms her, he apologizes immediately afterward and promises that it will never happen again.
 Sonia has always forgiven him, but lately the beatings have become more frequent and more intense.
 She feels that divorce may be her only option.

 Lou and Paula are constantly fighting.
 Paula is beginning to worry that their fights are taking a toll on their two children.
 She wonders if her and her husband should divorce for the wellbeing of their children.

 Separation occurs when a married couple makes the decision to live apart as two single people.
 When separated, some couples seek counseling as a means to restore their relationship, while others seek new relationships altogether.
-Of those couples who separate, 75-80% never go back to the relationship.
+Of those couples who separate, 75-80 percent never go back to the relationship.

 Divorce is the death of a marriage.
 In legal terms, divorce is a court judgment to end a marriage.